EricDriussi/simple-design-patterns/src/creational/README.md

 # TL;DR

-The Creational patterns focus on how to instantiate an object or group of related objects.
+The Creational Patterns focus on how to instantiate an object or group of related objects.

 Sometimes, basic object creation (`new` keyword) could result in design problems or added complexity.

-Solve this problem by modifying/manipulating this object creation process.
+Solve this issue by modifying/manipulating the object creation process.

 # Patterns